 There are instances where you might experience prolonged power shortages, and it’s worth knowing whether your generator can run optimally until power is restored.

-While you can run a generator for hours without turning it off, the running time depends on its brand and the fuel type.
+While you can run a generator for hours without needing to turn it off, the running time varies depending on the generator’s brand and the type of fuel used.

 You will have a time limit for gas-powered generators to keep the generator running.
 It’s crucial to know that you should never refuel a gas-powered generator when it’s on.